Please click here for our latest coronavirus (COVID-19) response and preparedness.

 Start Alcohol Rehab in Woburn, Massachusetts Today

 People don’t have to hit “rock-bottom” to be deserving of intensive addiction treatment.
 All that is required to go to rehab is a problem with alcohol and the willingness to get better.
-At Woburn Wellness Addiction Treatment, our drug and alcohol counselors proudly help all types of alcoholics recover – including those that were functioning to begin with.
+At Woburn Addiction Treatment, our drug and alcohol counselors proudly help all types of alcoholics recover – including those that were functioning to begin with.

 Treatment for a functional alcoholic will involve relapse prevention strategies, family dynamics, therapy, and life-skills training.
 These therapeutic services combined with peer support can help any alcoholic recover.

-To learn more about our Massachusetts alcohol treatment programs or to find help for yourself or a loved one, pick up the phone and contact us today.
+To learn more about our drug and alcohol treatment centers Massachusetts or to find help for yourself or a loved one, call (781) 622-9190 and contact us online today.

 References: